Low, medium and high power rocketryExplosives information bulletin no. 77 | 15 April 2019 | Version 5

 - Payment or proof of payment of the relevant fee (refer to Explosives Information Bulletin 37 Regulatory and security assessment fees).

-- Current certification from a rocketry organisation that you are competent in the use of model high power rocket motors.
+- Current certification documentation from an approved rocketry organisation that you are competent in the use of high power model rocket motors.
+This should be supported by copies of logbooks and a statement of reason for the licence.

 - Copies of identification as required in the application.